domsson/falcon/README.md

 *(SUBJECT TO CHANGE)* Instructs a component to perform a certain `action-type`:

-- `goto [floor]`: Request a cab to travel to the given floor/ landing
+- `move z-pos [speed]`: Request a cab to travel to the given z-position
-- `mode [mode]`: Request a component to switch to a specific mode of operation
-- `halt`: Request a cab to halt entirely
+- `halt`: Request a cab to halt entirely (simulating power outage, for example)
 - `open`: Request a cab/ doorway to open its doors (or equivalent)
 - `close`: Request a cab/ doorway to close its doors (or equivalent)
+- `mode [mode]`: Request a component to switch to a specific mode of operation

 ## Outstanding design decisions